GeneralKenobiJP/prisoners-dilemma-simulation/README.md

 to the tit-for-tat strategy, in more extreme situation switching to the grudger
 * Sometimes, the model would learn to cheat on the detective strategy in turn 7 to gain back what was lost in turn 2, which I found to be interesting
 * In hostile environment, the model seemed to default to always defect

+There are some .txt files that contain *duel_all* results of the machine learning strategy after some simulations.